 Add larger fish To Feed On Your Scuds

-Although scuds can be pests in large numbers, they are also a great cheap food source that are easy to breed and easy to look after.
+Although scuds can be pests in large numbers, they are also a great cheap food source that is easy to breed and look after.

-If you want to start a scud aquarium, it isn’t very difficult.
-A small fish tank with some gravel is all that you need.
-Scuds can live in a wide range of temperatures, and water conditions.
-You just need to add a few scuds, some protein-rich food waste, and wait for their numbers to grow rapidly.
+Setting up a scud aquarium isn’t difficult.
+A small fish tank with some gravel or sand is all that you need.
+Scuds can live in a wide range of temperatures and water conditions.
+You need to add a few scuds and some protein-rich food waste and wait for their numbers to grow rapidly.

-Even though aquarium scuds can live in poor water conditions, and you may be breeding scuds to use as fish food, you should still change the water in your scud tank every week or 2 unless you have a spare filter to use.
+Even though aquarium scuds can live in poor water conditions, and you may be breeding scuds to use as fish food, you should still change the water in your scuds aquarium every week or two unless you have a spare filter to use.

-If you have freshwater scuds in your aquarium, I hope now that you have read this article, you have a better understanding of what they are.
+If you have freshwater scuds in your aquarium, I hope now that you have read this article, you better understand what they are.

-I have also explained how to remove Scuds from your aquarium if they are taking over the tank.
+I have also explained how to remove Scuds from your aquarium if they take over the tank.
 My favorite method is to use a scud trap which helps remove large numbers in one go and keeps the scuds away from your fish and plants.

-Because scuds are very easy to breed, many people will create their own scud tank as a free source of food. some scud breeders will also sell them online or to local pet stores.
+Because scuds are very easy to breed, many people will create their own scud tank as a free food source. some scud breeders will also sell them online or to local pet stores.

-Hopefully, this article can help you to make the best decisions that will best suit your needs.
+Hopefully, this article can help you make the best decisions that suit your needs.